jiali1025/ML_System_for_Photosensitizer_Design/README.md

 The DA and DAD PS prediction models can be found [here in this Google drive](https://drive.google.com/drive/folders/1Ir9Y7wcO-kfL1Ae2Zif6Hyn_uZzWEB64?usp=sharing).

 ## Data
-Our labelled dataset of 14168 photosensitizer structures are found in `data/Photosensitizers.csv`.
-All molecules are in SMILES format, S1-T1 energy gap (ST Gap) and HOMO LUMO gap (HL Gap) are both in eV.
+Our labelled dataset of 14164 photosensitizer structures for both DA and DAD are found in `data/Photosensitizers_DA.csv` and `data/Photosensitizers_DAD.csv` respectively.
+All molecules are in SMILES format, and S1-T1 energy gap (ST Gap), HOMO LUMO gap (HL Gap), S1 and T1 are all in eV.
 Ground states were optimized with b3lyp functional and 6-31G(d) basis set.
 Excited-state characteristics were calculated with TD-DFT with the same level of theory using the optimized ground state geometries.

 ## Code Authors
 [Jiali Li](https://github.com/jiali1025), [Pengfei Cai](https://github.com/cpfpengfei)